dwrobel/flatcam/README.md

 14.11.2019

-- made sure that the 'default' postprocessor file is always loaded first such that this name is always first in the GUI comboboxes
+- made sure that the 'default' preprocessor file is always loaded first such that this name is always first in the GUI comboboxes
 - added a class in GUIElements for a TextEdit box with line numbers and highlight

 13.11.2019